mpvnet-player/mpv.net/Manual.md

 ### File Associations

-File Associations can be created using the setup or from within the apps context menu under 'Tools > Manage File Associations'.
+File Associations can be created using the setup or with the context menu under 'Tools > OS Setup'.

 Windows 10 prevents apps to register as the default app, to define the default video or audio player app in Windows 10 go to the Windows settings under 'Settings > Apps > Default apps' or shell execute 'ms-settings:defaultapps'.

 It's also possible to change the default application using the Open With feature of the context menu in Windows File Explorer.

-### Chrome Extension
+##  Chrome Extensions

+### Play with mpv

 In order to play videos from sites such as YouTube the Chrome Extension [Play with mpv](https://chrome.google.com/webstore/detail/play-with-mpv/hahklcmnfgffdlchjigehabfbiigleji) can be used.